 Coriander leaves – a little

-1. Wash and cook the potatoes in the pressure cooker.
-Or you can boil it until it is soft and can be easily mashed.
+METHOD:1.
+Wash and cook the potatoes in the pressure cooker.
+Or you can boil it until it is very soft so that it can be easily mashed.

 2. Once the potatoes cool down, remove the peels.

 3. Crumble the potatoes one by one by, by gently pressing it between the palm and the thumb.